bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone 2/README.md

 Contributions are welcome!
 Please open an issue or pull request for any bug fixes or feature requests.

 Distributed under the MIT License.
 See LICENSE for more information.

-If you want a formal license added, choose one of the following and I will add it to the repo:
-- MIT
-- Apache-2.0
-- GPL-3.0

 Contributions: Open a PR with a clear description and tests where applicable.
 For large changes, open an issue first for design discussion.